AYJAYY/KenoDB/README.md

 Included is an Access database file with a table that has the correct header titles and rows created to accept the data from the program.

-*Windows Users Note:* Using the task scheduler you can use the nightly.bat file as a cron job on windows PC's.
-Just download the zip file and edit the nightly.bat file to fit your file locations / Windows Username
+*Windows Users Note:* Using the task scheduler you can use the nightly.bat file to create a nightly task.
+Just edit the nightly.bat file to fit your file locations / Windows Username.